plone/volto/packages/types/README.md

 }
 ```

 ## Compatibility

 You can use this package from Volto 17 onwards.
 In Volto 17, you should declare it as dependency.
-In Volto 18 it is included by default.
+In Volto 18 and later, it is included by default.